Correlating galaxy shapes and initial conditions: an observational study: Data

 They first created a catalog of galaxy groups from the Sloan Digital Sky Survey (SDSS) data \cite{Yang:2007yr} and then estimated mass of each group via a luminosity-based abundance matching.
 After correcting for peculiar velocities, they only retained groups in the Northern Galactic Cap, redshift range $0.01 \le z \le 0.12$ and with masses above $10^{12}\Msun$.
 The space was then tessellated according to which galaxy group was the closest.
 Within the resulting sub-volumes, particles were placed randomly, in accordance with the expected density profile for halo of given mass.
 This particle distribution represents today's density field.

-In the second step of the reconstruction, ELUCID collaboration determined the best fit initial conditions by repeatedly running a Particle-Mesh (PM) dynamics code in a Hamiltonian Monte Carlo fashion.
+In the second step of the reconstruction, ELUCID Collaboration determined the best fit initial conditions by repeatedly running a Particle-Mesh (PM) dynamics code in a Hamiltonian Monte Carlo fashion.
 For each random set of initial conditions, the PM code was used to calculate the corresponding value of today's density field.
 This density field was compared with that determined from the SDSS data and their relative closeness was quantified using a predefined measure.
-As the PM code is inaccurate on small scales, before comparison both density fields were smoothed on a scale of $4\, \mathrm{Mpc/h}$.
+As the PM code is inaccurate on small scales, both density fields were smoothed with a Gaussian kernel with smoothing scale $4\, \mathrm{Mpc/h}$ before comparison.
 Iteratively probing the space of initial conditions then allowed ELUCID to find the initial conditions that best describe the local galaxy data.

 From the best fit $\rho_\mathrm{ini}$, we use the Poisson equation to calculate the initial gravitational potential $\phi_\mathrm{ini}$.